PFHomewood/desiree/README.md

 # Vision Board

-Participants will work through the prompts in the index.html code to construct their vision complete with inspirational quotes, music, personal goals, and thankfulness.
+Welcome to Vision Board!
+We'll help you work through the code prompts in the index.html file to construct your *vision*, complete with inspirational quotes, music, personal goals, and thankfulness.
+Along the way, you'll learn a little about coding and computer science.

 ## Get started or return to edit and host your site on GitHub!